loic425/admin-panel-revolution-for-your-symfony-projects/pages/05_sylius_stack.md

 <v-clicks>

 - Set of tools for your Symfony projects
-- Maintained by the Sylius core team members
+- Maintained by the Sylius leaders
 - Embrace the Symfony ecosystem
 - Symfony UX usage